Volkswagen hit by second Chinese state television exposé in one week

 In 2013, CCTV reported on Volkswagen transmission gearboxes causing cars to speed up or slow down.
 That report spurred a recall.

-McDonald’s Corp (MCD.N), Apple (AAPL.O) and Starbucks (SBUX.O) have all been subjects of CCTV 3.15 exposés in the past.
+McDonald’s Corp, Apple and Starbucks have all been subjects of CCTV 3.15 exposés in the past.